-* ElevatorGoingDown: Capucine and Peter O'Toole's characters agree the proper setting is essential, then promptly make use of an elevator.
+* ElevatorGoingDown: Michael and Renée agree the proper setting is essential, then promptly make use of an elevator.
 In the throes of ecstasy he assures her it's perfectly safe, so long as the combined weight of the two people does not exceed 1400 pounds.

-* GainaxEnding: the drawn-out climatical sequence during which [[spoiler: the entire cast lands up staying at the same resort, with a bomb and a bunch of perverts looking for an orgy in their midst.
-After all landing up in one hotel suite, in various compromising situations, they join forces to charge down the police officers that try to apprehend them, and all of the major conflicts created throughout the film are immediately resolved simply by their escape.
+* GainaxEnding: The drawn-out climactic sequence during which [[spoiler: the entire cast ends up staying at the same resort, with a bomb and a bunch of perverts looking for an orgy in their midst.
+After all ending up in one hotel suite, in various compromising situations, they join forces to charge down the police officers that try to apprehend them, and all of the major conflicts created throughout the film are immediately resolved simply by their escape.
 Also, Rita somehow becomes fully clothed during the sequence.]]

 * HeadTiltinglyKinky: At the rendezvous hotel where the suites are named for famous lovers, the concierge gets a call and tells her husband "The gentleman in 'Marquis de Sade' asks for twelve loaves of bread and a Boy Scout uniform!"